squinkylabs/SquinkyVCV/docs/sq2.md

 That is why for all these keys there are substitute keys that also work, and do not have to fight with VCV for control of the keyboard.
 Both 4 keys will cursor to the left, and both 6 keys will cursor to the right.

+If you find it annoying to have VCV try to steal important keys from you, like cursor movement keys, there are several workarounds:

+* There are alternate key to move the cursor, like 4,5,6,2 on the numeric keypad.
+These are less intuitive, but VCV won't steal them.
+* You can assign whatever keys you like to any function using the [User Keyboard Mapping](./sq-kbd.md) feature.

 Many key commands take input from the grid size set from the settings menu.
 For example, the Ins key will insert a note whose value is the current grid unit.

 Commands that are mapped to letter keys will usually work with either lower or upper case.
 In some selection operations, however, the shift key is used to extend a selection.
+And when inserting notes the shift key will suppress the cursor advance.

 ## Panel